 There are many things you can do to put html into Google Earth objects.
 The most simple thing you can do to add specific web pages you created for your project, is to add a line in the content area of the properties of each google earth entity (such as polygons, folders, placemarks).
-This line will direct the content to your web pages held on raguatiene (our web server).
-You need to alter the web location in the html snippet below (after the URL=’http:// statement).
+With this in mind, we can take whatever web pages you create in SeaMonkey into Google Earth.
+You can add comments, links to images and so on into the Description tab for each feature.

 Linking to and editing the sample project template

 Make a directory called geog204_project in your public_html directory and copy the file projecttemplate.html from the /home/labs/geog204/webtutorial/ (L:\labs\geogo204\webtutorial – for those using windows) directory into this new directory.
 Rename this file index.html.
 Make another directory in your public_html directory called images (if you have not already done so) and copy the files 2.gif and logo_gis.jpg from the same webtutorial directory into the images directory.

 Create a link from your new GIS lab web page to the geog204_project/index.html page in SeaMonkey.
 Now open the 204_project/index page in mozilla.
 You should see two broken links for the images you copied.
 Lets fix that and review the rest of the page.

 You now can make a page for your project, as well as create any other HTML document.
 You can create a UNBC web page by setting up the same directory at web.unbc.ca.
 If you are interested get Scott to show you how to activate it.
 All that is required is that you set up a directory called public_html in your directory on the UNBC unified file system and copy web materials there.